KathleenRMcK/holbertonschool-low_level_programming/README.md

-0x14-bit_manipulation | Using bitwise operators and bit manipulation 0x15-file_io | I/O system calls and how to use them 0x16-simple_shell | ***Not included in this Repo***
+0x14-bit_manipulation | Using bitwise operators and bit manipulation 0x15-file_io | I/O system calls and how to use them 0x16-simple_shell | ***Not included in this Repo*** 0x17-doubly_linked_lists | What is a doubly linked list and how to use them

 # Authors
 Created by Kathleen R McKiernan for Holberton School NHV